Image of Alka ,a parent support worker, sitting with two clients at their kitchen table.

 A person holding a paper version of the "Same Day GP Appointments Accessibility Guide" created by Ruils Your Say group

-Your Say has focused on access to same day GP appointments and coproduced an access guide for practice managers to implement.
+Your Say focused on access to same day GP appointments and coproduced an access guide for practice managers to implement.

 Purple, light blue and white Richmond PCF (parent carer forum) logo